ucsb-cs148/s21/_lab/lab08.md

 # Step 3: Actually try deploying the app

-Each of you should then try deploying the app from the other discussion sections assigned to you.
+Each of you should then try deploying the app from the other team assigned to you.

 If there are naming possibilities for deployments (e.g. Heroku apps), call your app: `cs148-s21-t1-chris-tries-t3, where:
 * `t1-chris` is your team's number and your name (which comes before `-tries-`)